-We consider cosmic limits on propagation of very high energy photons set by their interactions with cosmic microwave background.
-It is well known, that the main process for a high energy photon interacting with the microwave background is the electron-positron pair production.
-It is less known, that photon-photon scattering is also important at high redshifts.
-The importance of this second process was first discussed by Zdziarski and Svensson in 1990.
+of this second process was first discussed by Zdziarski and Svensson in 1990.
 We calculate the optical depth due to two interactions: the Breit-Wheeler pair creation and the Euler-Heisenberg photon-photon scattering.
 Recently we developed a new method to take into account cosmic evolution of the background photons, as well as particle energy redshift.
 Using this method we have found that below the critical energy $E{cr} \simeq 1.68$ GeV, and above the critical redshift $z{cr} \simeq 180$ the photon-photon scattering indeed dominates over the electron-positron pair creation, see Fig. 3.2.
 The results of this work were presented at the meeting "Supernovae, Hypernovae and Binary Driven Hypernovae, An Adriatic Workshop" held on June 20-30, 2016 in Pescara, Italy.
-The results of this work are submitted to Astrophys.
+The results of this work are published in Astrophys.
 Space Sci.
-(2017).
-These results were also reported at the First ICRANet-Minsk workshop on high energy astrophysics, National Academy of Sciences of Belarus, Minsk, Belarus, April 26-28, 2017 and at the XIII International Conference on Gravitation, Astrophysics and Cosmology and 15th Italian-Korean Symposium on Relativistic Astrophysics: A joint meeting, Ewha Womans University, Seoul, Korea, July 3 - 7, 2017.
-The paper is accepted for publication in Astrophysics and Space Science.
+(2018).